Closing Date: 28th July, 2026

 Who We Are:

 The Office of the Attorney General/Department of Law is the “People's Lawyer.”
 The Attorney General, Phil Weiser, was elected by the people of Colorado and is the State's chief lawyer and law enforcement official.
 Our vision for the Department of Law is: “Together, we serve Colorado and its people, advancing the rule of law, protecting our democracy and promoting justice for all.”
 Our core values and commitment to diversity, equity, and inclusion, drive our actions and demonstrate our focus on being principled public servants who are innovative and better together.
+Learn more about the Colorado Attorney General's Office here.

 What you will do:

-The Second Assistant Attorney General will work closely with the Unit's First Assistant Attorney General (“First AAG”), managing administrative functions, supervising a team (pod) of attorneys and paralegals, providing leadership and coaching, and managing the Unit's workflow to ensure high quality work product and client services.
-The Second Assistant Attorney General also works closely with the Unit's two other Second Assistant Attorneys General and the First AAG to manage the workflow for the Unit, as well as streamline advice and litigation matters and implement processes, protocols, and procedures aimed at ensuring high quality and consistent work product and client services.
-This Second Assistant Attorney General position focuses primarily on employment and labor law, the state personnel system, and civil rights work as needed, and will serve as primary point of contact for client agencies and institutions of higher education on employment advice and litigation matters.
+The Second Assistant Attorney General works closely with the Unit's two other Second Assistant Attorneys General and the Unit's First Assistant Attorney General to manage the Unit's workflow, streamline advice and litigation matters, and implement processes and protocols that ensure high quality, consistent work product and client services.
+The role also provides leadership and supervision to teams of attorneys and paralegals.
+This position focuses primarily on employment and labor law, the state personnel system, and civil rights matters.
+It serves as the primary point of contact for client agencies and institutions of higher education on employment-related advice and litigation.
+This vacancy offers significant opportunities for professional growth and development.

 Duties include: